Chachaura, India

 Chachaura is a city and Municipal council in Madhya Pradesh, India, situated on the border with Rajasthan.
 The primary language spoken in the city is Hindi.
 Chachaura is one of seven tehsil and one of five subdivisions in the Guna district.
 Chachaura is also an assembly constituency of Madhya Pradesh.
 Chachaura is divided into 15 wards for which elections are held every 5 years.

 Chachaura is a proposed district of Madhya pradesh, which was approved by cabinet on 18 March 2020.

 Demographics

 As of the 2001 Census of India, 17,303 people lived in Chachaura.

 As of the 2011 Census of India, 21,860 people live in Chachaura, out of which 11,502 are males and 10,358 are females.
-In 2024, Chachaura's population was estimated at approximately 30,900.
+In 2024, Chachaura's population was estimated at 30,900.

 Major castes found in this region are Meena, Gujjar, Bhil, and Lodha people.